saching6/DS_challenge/README.md

   dictionary from PDF into JSON.
 - **Language and grammatical refinement of this README**, with the author in the loop.
 All content was verified by the author prior to submission.
-- **Agentic coding tools were not used** — no Claude Code, no Cursor.
-The analysis and modeling code is the author's own.
+- **Agentic coding tools were not used** — AI assistance was limited to syntax optimization on select code snippets.
+Dedicated AI code editors or agentic tools (e.g., Cursor, Claude Code) were not used.